 The Company expects to incur substantial expenses for the foreseeable future relating to research, development and commercialization of its potential products.
 However, there can be no assurance that the Company will be successful in securing additional resources when needed, on terms acceptable to the Company, if at all.
-Therefore, there exists substantial doubt about the Company's ability to continue as a going concern.
+Therefore, there exists substantial doubt about the Company's ability to continue as a going concern for one year past the issuance of the financial statements.
 The consolidated financial statements do not include any adjustments related to the recoverability of assets that might be necessary despite this uncertainty.